zhongdeliu/multiplayer-tetris/README.md

 ```
 It starts the express web and the socket server.
 The express server only delivers the static files from /src to the http route /app.

-Point Browser to: `http://localhost:2550/app` (alter the hostname to match your node server), enter a name and play or watch others currently playing - live.
+Point Browser to: `http://localhost:2550` (alter the hostname/port to match your node server), enter a name and play or watch others currently playing - live.